brycejohnston/ex_weatherkit/README.md

 end
 ```

+You will need an Apple Developer Program membership to [create a private key for WeatherKit access and a Service ID](https://developer.apple.com/documentation/weatherkitrestapi/request_authentication_for_weatherkit_rest_api) to access the WeatherKit REST API.

-Add the required values to your config file
+Once you have those along with your ADP membership Team ID, add the required values to your config file (preferable to load values from env variables)

 ```elixir
 config :ex_weatherkit,